jhcha08/Descanning/README.md

 ## Citation

-Consider citing us if you find our paper useful in your research!
+If our paper is useful to your research, please consider citing it! 😊

 ```
 @article{cha2024descanning,